hku-mars/FAST-LIVO2/README.md

 ### change the msg type on rosbag

 Such as dataset `Retail_Street.db3`, because we use `livox_ros2_driver2`'s `CustomMsg`, we need to change the msg type in the rosbag file.
-We use `rosbag2 modify` to change the msg type.
+1. use `rosbags-convert` to convert rosbag from ROS1 to ROS2.
+2. change the msg type of msg type in **metadata.yaml** as follows:

 **metadata.yaml**
 ```diff